Accreditation process

 Before and during the accreditation process, candidates are typically supervised by solicitors or other authorised persons.
 Supervisors support development and may sign off on portfolio or other elements.
 Accreditation must be obtained through the recognised scheme and appropriate supervision—not through this or any other standalone training platform.

 Disclaimer: This page is for general information only.
 It does not constitute advice on your eligibility or how to apply.
-For the official accreditation process, requirements, and application, consult the SRA and the authorised assessment bodies.
+For the official accreditation process, requirements, and application, consult the Legal Aid Agency and the authorised assessment providers.
 This platform does not grant accreditation.

 How our training helps prepare for the PSRAS.